GoInterject/GoInterject.github.io/wApi/python-api-setup.md

 - Python 3.4 or greater must be installed
 - Git must be installed (optional)

-Once Python is installed the dependancies for the Interject Api include:
+Once Python is installed the dependencies for the Interject Api include:

 * Flask >= 0.12.1
 * Flask-RESTful >= 0.3.6